-As a student in the Bachelor's Programme in Science, you benefit from the expertise of numerous inspiring scholars with solid teaching experience and broad researcher credentials.
+As a student in the Master’s Programme in Global Governance Law, you benefit from the expertise of numerous inspiring scholars with solid teaching experience and broad researcher credentials.

-If you have questions related to the application process, admission requirements or application enclosures, please contact the Admission Services for guidance and support.
+If you have questions related to the admissions process, entry requirements, scholarships or application enclosures, please contact the Admission Services for guidance and support.
 To keep updated with the latest admission information and dates for the international degree programmes at the University of Helsinki, subscribe to the Admissions Newsletter.

 Päivi Leino-Sandberg is Professor of Transnational European Law, University of Helsinki and Director of the Master’s Programme in Global Governance Law.
 She is also Deputy Director of the Erik Castrén Institute of International Law and Human Rights where she currently leads two research projects relating to the use of legal expertise in EU law making, transparency and participation.
 She specializes in EU institutional and constitutional law, and has published in the areas of European administrative law, Economic and Monetary Union and EU external relations.
 In frequently uses qualitative and empirical research methods and has engaged in various research projects with political scientists and economists.